basho/basho_docs/source/languages/en/riak/dev/references/protocol-buffers/delete-object.md

 }
 ---

-Delete an object in the specified bucket type/bucket/key location (specified by `bucket`, `type`, and `key`, respectively).
-If the bucket type is not specified, the `default` bucket type will be used, as is the case for all messages sent to Riak that have the bucket type as an optional parameter.
+Delete an object in the specified [[bucket type|Using Bucket Types]]/bucket/key location.

 ## Request